shark01d/hex-brawl-v25/README.md

 ### Configuring the client app
 To connect to your server, a **patched client** is required.
-Download this [base APK](https://mega.nz/file/rWgjlIqK#wpJ03aqEDLvOqCJN9uV6W-7LYEvudBrsiMHQ447mFfg) (most likely won't work on Android 10+) and change the IP in `libgg.config.so`
+Download this [base APK](https://mega.nz/file/zO4gkIQQ#9jTVoHmpSpFf0d4C42lhExh50sljJqyYCy0Id7FhnjA) and change the IP in `libgg.config.so`

 ### Special thanks
 - [TheAcelot](https://github.com/theacelot) - for making the server.

-### Client Help
-If you found a way to replace frida gadget (libgg.so) without any errors, please, text me in dm: https://t.me/shark01d